tandrewnichols/grunt-simple-npm/README.md

 ## The "npm" task

 After writing the `grunt-simple-git` plugin, I realized it would be handy to have the same functionality for npm.
 They're so similar I probably could've made them one thing, and maybe someday I will.
-For now, though I kind of appreciate the semantic separation.
+For now, though, I kind of appreciate the semantic separation.
 You know what you're getting when you install `grunt-simple-npm` or `grunt-simple-git`, whereas with something like `grunt-simple-cli` you might not.

 ### Overview